 No. By accepting service from us, you show that you accept and agree to the terms and conditions of our service agreement.
 This does not change any other agreements you may have with M.U.D.

 If a security deposit is required, arrangements must be made before we can open an account.
-After 12 consecutive months of timely payments, the deposit is credited to your account with interest.
+After 12 consecutive months of timely payments, the residential deposit will be refunded upon request to your account.

 The customer of record is responsible for all usage at the premises.
 Any consumption found between parties will be billed to the owner of record of the property.
 Use will be billed monthly at rates established by the Board of Directors.

 There is a minimum service charge for gas and water to cover costs for meter maintenance and replacement; leak detection; maintenance and replacement of mains and services; meter reading; billing and Credit Services.

 You may receive notice that you are subject to shutoff.
 For bill paying arrangements, call Customer Service, 402.554.6666.
 Business hours are 7:30 a.m. to 5:15 p.m., Monday through Friday.

 Once service/services are shut off for non-payment please contact Customer Service to make arrangements for payment.
 If paying on-line or through the IVR phone option, this will not automatically restore your service.
 You must call Customer Service to verify payment and set an appointment for service activation.
 Your services will be turned back on promptly.